DBZoo - Talent without discipline is like an Octopus on rollerskates.

 end

-timer - The timer event allows the script to be called after a preset amount of time has elapsed.
+timer - The timer functions allow script to be called after a preset amount of time has elapsed.
 This is useful for use cases such as “auto shutoff after 1hr of the on command and no off received in that time.”

 function init()